Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2009. Updated September 2014.

 Cosmetic camouflage using make-up is sometimes the best advice.

-Localised hypopigmentation may be due to partial or complete loss of melanin (achromia or leukoderma).
+Localised hypopigmentation may be due to partial or complete loss of melanin (achromoderma or leukoderma). it can be congenital or a acquired.

 If single or multiple pale or white patches are observed, the main diagnoses to consider are: